Skip to content

 Moisture Barrier Coverage 2 x 1 litre/5m² coats (200 micron total dry film thickness)

-RLA Moisture Seal - Use Cases
+RLA Moisture Seal Primer - Use Cases

 Flooring